-Unlike child support there is no formal formula or calculation that the courts use to determine the amount of spousal support.
-The issue of alimony causes more drawn out and expensive court battles than perhaps any other issue.
+Unlike child support there is no clear cut calculation that the courts use to determine the amount of spousal support.
+There is a formula, but there are so many subjective parts that alimony causes more drawn out and expensive court battles than perhaps any other issue.
 If the couple owns a business this can make it even more complicated.
 In Utah there are four criteria that the courts use to determine alimony.
 In most cases all of these criteria must be met to some extent.
 Please refer to the actual state statutes on alimony for further clarification

 1. The duration of the marriage: A short term marriage will usually not qualify for an alimony award from the courts.
 The couple may agree in mediation to an alimony arrangement regardless of the duration of the marriage.
 The court standard is to award the length of alimony to match the duration of the marriage.
 If a couple were married 12 years then the alimony may be 12 years as well.

 2. The need of the recipient spouse: This is determined by looking at two criteria: First the monthly budget of the recipient spouse.
 This would include any monthly expenses needed to live including costs for any children living with that spouse.
 The second criteria is the ability to earn income.
 If the recipient spouse is currently employed then that may be used to calculate this amount.
 If the recipient spouse is only working part-time then they may need to calculate the earning ability based on full time employment.
 If the recipient spouse is not employed then the recipient spouse may need to impute an income ability based on past work experience, education, and skills.
 The mediators can assist in this calculation.
 If the recipient spouse is receiving any child support that may also be factored in.
 Please note the following example with the recipient spouse having primary physical custody of the children: